stringparser/v8-callsites/readme.md

  - [`callsite`](https://github.com/visionmedia/callsite)
  - [`callsites`](https://github.com/sindresorhus/callsites)

-But a little lithgter when recording frames.
+But a little lighter regarding how frames are recorded.
 By the default only one frame is recorded and you can specify the `origin` of stack trace for the `callsite` generation.

 ## usage

 Same as the mentioned modules above.
+See also the [avaliable methods](https://code.google.com/p/v8/wiki/JavaScriptStackTraceApi) of the stack trace api like:
+ - `getLineNumber`
+ - `getFileName`
+ - `getEvalOrigin`
+ - etc.

 ```js
 var stack = require('v8-callsites');